 Webhooks send the data from our IoT platform to remotely configured client’s servers.
 The provenance of the client’s servers is configured using our REST API.
 Webhooks communication also uses HTTPS and includes Basic Authentication and OAuth authentication.

 To make sure that the communication between Wattsense and your endpoints is not compromised, we create a hash signature (using HMAC hex digest) with each sent data Item and send it along with the original data.
-This enables our customers to determine that the message received is not compromised and is the one sent by Wattsense.
+This enables our customer to determine that the message received is not compromised and is the one sent by Wattsense.

-Data Storage and Access
+Data Storage Isolation

 Data storage and access on our IoT platform apply best practices and adhere to industry standards to provide comprehensive security protection.